Robust Signal Recovery in Hadamard Spaces: Simulations

 sequences close in spectral norm may significantly differ with respect to $d_{P}$ in practice.

-Comparing $S_{n},H_{n}$ and $M_{n}$ to $A$ in the metric $d_{P}$ we see that $S_{n}$ and $M_{n}$ recover the signal asymptotically, while $H_{n}$ fails to do so.
+Comparing $S_{n},H_{n}$, and $M_{n}$ to $A$ in the metric $d_{P}$ we see that $S_{n}$ and $M_{n}$ recover the signal asymptotically, while $H_{n}$ fails to do so.
 Unsurprisingly, $S_{n}$ consistently outperforms our estimator $M_{n}$, as $M_{n}$ throws information away that $S_{n}$ can utilise.
-Nonetheless $M_{n}$ recovers $A$ asymptotically, albeit at a somewhat slower pace.
+Nonetheless, $M_{n}$ recovers $A$ asymptotically, albeit at a somewhat slower pace.
 However, it is surprising, that $H_{n}$ fails to recover $A$ entirely.
-In particular $H_{n}$ converges to a matrix $H^{*}$ with
+In particular, empirical observations suggest that $H_{n}$ converges to a matrix $H^{*}$ with

 under various degrees of contamination.
 This limit seems to be more stable with respect to contamination than $A$.
 However, Hansen's $H_{n}$ does not recover the \textit{signal} $A$.